sgrif/diesel.rs-website/src/guides/relations.md

 `QueryDsl::inner_join()` modifies the constructed query to include a `INNER JOIN` clause based on the provided arguments.
 The `ON` clause of the join statement can be inferred based on the [`joinable!`][doc-joinable] call in your `schema.rs` file.
 In addition it's possible to specify custom `ON` clauses via [`JoinDsl::on`][doc-on].
-If no explicit select clause is provided the constructed query will return all a tuple of both default select clauses for both sides of the join.
+If no explicit select clause is provided the constructed query will return a tuple of both default select clauses for both sides of the join.
 This can be deserialized to a rust tuple or any compatible type implementing [`Queryable`][doc-queryable].

 It is possible to chain several joins to join multiple tables.
 The nesting of the joins controls which tables exactly are joined.
 This means the following two statements are not equal: